 - From the Routing Strategy list, select a strategy for how you want to route traffic to your ElastiCube Set.
 See Routing Queries in ElastiCube Sets for more information.

 - From the Failover ElastiCube list, select which ElastiCube you prefer to use if the other ElastiCubes in the set are not available.
-(Note: this feature is available in Sisense V6.7 onwards).
+Failover ElastiCubes only handle queries when an ElastiCube that is part of the ElastiCube Set fails.
+(This feature is available in Sisense V6.7 onwards).

 - Click Create.

 - In the Existing Dashboards popup message, indicate if you want to associate your ElastiCube’s dashboards with the ElastiCube Set or maintain the association with the original ElastiCube.